Anchor Positioning

 Not recommended due to limited browser support, and specificially shadow DOM feature failures.
 Adoption likely should wait for fully Baseline cross-browser support.
 Strongly recommend a fallback strategy using positioning libraries like Floating UI.

-Web Platform Test
+Web Platform Tests for

 WPT sources: anchor-name-cross-shadow, anchor-name-in-shadow, anchor-name-in-shadow-002, anchor-scope-shadow-all, anchor-scope-shadow-flat-tree, anchor-scope-shadow-names, at-position-try-invalidation-shadow-dom